micmejia/bible-dump/NKJV/Lamentations/Lam 2.md

 The Lord has swallowed up and has not pitied All the dwelling places of Jacob.
 He has thrown down in His wrath The strongholds of the daughter of Judah; He has brought _them_ down to the ground; He has profaned the kingdom and its princes.

 ###### 3
-He has cut off in fierce anger Every [^a]horn of Israel; He has drawn back His right hand From before the enemy.
+He has cut off in fierce anger Every horn of Israel; He has drawn back His right hand From before the enemy.
 He has blazed against Jacob like a flaming fire Devouring all around.

 ###### 4
 Standing like an enemy, He has bent His bow; With His right hand, like an adversary, He has slain all _who were_ pleasing to His eye; On the tent of the daughter of Zion, He has poured out His fury like fire.